 - Cream together softened butter, sugars and peanut butter until fluffy.

 - Beat in eggs, vanilla and milk.

 - Slowly add in dry ingredients until mixed well.

 - Shape into small balls, and put each ball into ungreased mini muffin tin.

 - Bake at 375 for approximately 8 minutes.
 Do NOT overbake.

-- Remove from oven and immediately press Reese's Peanut Butter Cup into each ball.
+- Remove from oven and immediately press a Reese’s Peanut Butter Cup into each ball.

-- While cooling, prepare the glaze- slowly melt peanut butter chips with shortening.
-This can be done over the stove in a small sauce pan or in the microwave on a low setting.
-Drizzle over cookies.
+- While cooling, prepare the drizzle - slowly melt peanut butter chips with shortening.
+This can be done over the stove in a small saucepan or in the microwave on a low setting.

 - Carefully remove from the muffin tin and serve.
 These cookies go perfectly with a nice glass of milk!

 A couple notes- this makes a ton of cookies.
 You can half it for just your family if you like.
 One of the biggest things for me when baking any cookies is to make sure to not overbake them.
 I watch them carefully to make sure they are golden and then take them out immediately and add the peanut butter cups to them.